macdonst/summit-phonegap-supercharge/lesson5.md

            <meta http-equiv="Content-Security-Policy"
            content="default-src 'self' data: gap: https://ssl.gstatic.com https://api.spotify.com https://www.google.com/jsapi https://www.google.com https://api.keen.io 'unsafe-eval' 'unsafe-inline' ws://localhost:3000; style-src 'self' 'unsafe-inline' https://www.google.com; media-src *; img-src * data:">
 {%endraw%}

+    >The Content-Security-Policy HTTP response header helps you reduce XSS risks on modern browsers by declaring what dynamic resources are allowed to load via a HTTP Header learn more at [https://content-security-policy.com/](https://content-security-policy.com/).

 4. Now open the `www/js/my-app.js` file and add the following variable declaration to the top of the file under the `isIos` and `isMaterial` handling.
 This will allow us to register event listeners that report back to the analytics service.